TizianoBevilacqua/PhD/Tracker_Training.md

 ```
 make -j8 Phase1ScanHistoMaker
 ```
-then we can run the Timing Scan on the NTuples starting with run ##RUN Number##, we run it twice (first with the `-b` flag to speed up) to update the BadROCs list.
+then we can run the Timing Scan on the NTuples starting with run 359576, we run it twice (first with the `-b` flag to speed up) to update the BadROCs list.
 ```
 #root://t3dcachedb03.psi.ch:1094/pnfs/psi.ch/cms/trivcat should be an alternative to root://cms-xrd-global.cern.ch/
 ./Phase1ScanHistoMaker -b -o PHM_PHASE1_out/Histo_TimingScan_Sep2022_run359576_badrocrun.root root://cms-xrd-global.cern.ch//store/user/bevila_t/TrackerTutorial/input_files/NTuple_run359576.root